spectrocloud/librarium/docs/docs-content/tutorials/edge/deploy-cluster-virtualbox.md

 ![A screenshot of the cluster profile creation step with the OS layer.](/tutorials/edge-vbox/tutorials_edge-vbox_deploy-cluster-virtualbox_byos-cluster-profile.webp)

 Click **Next Layer** to proceed to the next layer.
 Add the following Kubernetes layer to your cluster profile.
-The Kubernetes version must match the same version that was used in the provider images.
+The Kubernetes version must match the version used in the provider images.

 | **Pack Name**         | **Version** | **Registry** | **Layer**  |
 | --------------------- | ----------- | ------------ | ---------- |